 o Close the fireplace damper.

-o Organise your emergency supplies, including your first aid kit and make sure everyone you are sheltered with knows where the supplies are kept.
+o Organize your emergency supplies, including your first aid kit and make sure everyone you are sheltered with knows where the supplies are kept.

 o Go to an interior room in the building without windows that is above ground level.